elunna/nerfhack-changelog/README.md

 * Monsters can throw potions of hallucination at you (xnh)
 * Monsters can zap wands of cancellation at the player (Evil)
 * Monsters can zap wands of slow monster at the player (Evil)
+* Monsters can zap wands of wonder at the player
 * Monsters can read scrolls of stinking cloud and target the player (Evil)
 * Monsters can read scrolls of fire and target the player (Deferred in vanilla)
 * Hostile monsters wielding a digging tool can break boulders (Evil)